Apollo

 Bigriggen Park

-Price: From $15 per adult per night
+Price: From $18 per adult per night

 Boreen Point Campground, Noosa

 A short drive from Noosa, Boreen Point feels miles away from the urbanised glamour of the Sunshine Coast.
-This charming campsite sits alongside Lake Cootharaba for optimal views.
+This charming campsite sits alongside Lake Cootharaba for cracking views.
 Need a night off cooking?
 Pop into the local pub for a pint and a hearty meal.

-Price: From $36 per site per night
+Price: From $49 per site per night

 Cape Hillsborough Nature Tourist Park

-Price: From $40 per site per night
+Price: From $39 per site per night

-Main amenities: toilets, showers, potable water, powered sites, bins, bbq, camp kitchen, laundry
+Main amenities: toilets, showers, potable water, powered sites, bins, BBQ, camp kitchen, laundry

 Captain Logan Camp, Lake Wivenhoe